Let me tell you a story of Scrum methodology in agile, and why it’s not for you.

 Scrum is not a process.
-It is a framework which promotes empirical process control.
-You process is already there, be it something complicated or a simple “Develop, Test, Deploy” workflow.
-When you start using the Scrum framework, the main idea is that you improve your process using Scrum’s tools.
+It is a framework that promotes empirical process control.
+Your process is already there, be it something complicated or a simple “Develop, Test, Deploy” workflow.
+When you start using the Scrum framework, the main idea is to improve your process using Scrum’s tools.

-So, if you are going to stick with the original process and not adapt, then why use a framework for empirical process control?
+So, if you will stick with the original process and not adapt, then why use a framework for empirical process control?
 You will invest time and energy and gain little results.

 I get it know, but what is for me?

 Agile is an umbrella term for many different methods.
 You can spend a lot of time studying them, but I’ll make it easy for you.
 They are either time boxed of flowable.